tomalrussell/nismod_teaching_kit/docs/hands_on_01/hands_on_1.md

----
-title: "Hands On Exercise 1: Evaluating Current Infrastructure Performance"
+# Hands On Exercise 1: Evaluating Current Infrastructure Performance"
-keywords:
--   Infrastructure Modelling
--   Infrastructure Systems
--   Saint Lucia
-authors:
--   Sapphire Vital
----

-## Short description

 This hands-on exercise introduces the National Infrastructure Systems MODel -- International (NISMOD-Int) excel tool.
 The exercise provides an